pulkitent/beluga-coding-challenge/README.md

 * I have added ci-cd.yml to set up CI CD pipeline in GitHub flow.
 * I have tried to implement notification pattern as suggested by Martin Fowler by not throwing exceptions [ref-link](https://martinfowler.com/articles/replaceThrowWithNotification.html)
+* I have tried to integrate Swagger documentation using springdoc openapi

 ## Things I could have covered if given more time (or more complex business logic)